thomasperi/mojl/docs/index.md

 ## Navigation

-Each page in this documentation is listed here, and at the bottom of each page is a link that leads back to this list.
+Each page in this documentation is listed here.
+At the bottom of each page is a link that leads back to this list.

 * [Modules](modules.md)
 * [Build](build.md)